jdores/marketing-egress/README.md

-Cloudflare Pages project that update a Cloudflare Gateway Egress Policy
+Cloudflare Pages project that updates a Cloudflare Gateway Egress Policy